The Cancer Research

 Soy foods contain several key nutrients and phytochemicals studied for their cancer prevention properties.
 Many soy foods also contain dietary fiber, which links to lower risk of colorectal cancer.
 Soy foods contain isoflavones, which are phytoestrogens that in some ways mimic the action of estrogen.
 Because high levels of estrogen link to increased breast cancer risk, there was a fear that soy foods – and its isoflavones – may increase risk.
 Yet overall, human studies show soy foods do not increase risk and in some cases, research suggests they may lower it.

-What Current Evidence Shows: AICR/WCRF expert report and its Continuous Updates (CUP)
+Current Evidence: AICR/WCRF Expert Report and its Continuous Updates (CUP)

 —Bette J. Caan, DrPH